-Listening on social media is one of your critical first steps when putting together your social media strategy for your blog and business.
+Listening on social media is one of your critical first steps when creating your blog and business social media strategy.

-- As you develop an authentic and powerful online style, you’ll start to understand more about what your audience wants.
+• As you develop an authentic and powerful online style, you’ll understand more about what your audience wants.

-- You’ll be learning about what makes that desirable to them, and what language to use to attract.
+• You’ll learn what makes that desirable to your ideal audience and what type of language to use that will attract.

 That’s what listening on social media can do for your online success.